-To keep your own valuables safe while traveling, he shares the following tips (direct from the story):
+To keep your own valuables safe while traveling, Rick shares the following tips:

 - “Be prepared: Before you go, take steps to minimize your potential loss.
 Make copies or take photos of key documents, back up your digital data, and password-protect your devices.
 Leave your fancy bling at home.
 Luxurious luggage lures thieves: They’ll choose the most impressive suitcase in the pile—never mine.

 - Leave it behind: Your valuables are most likely to be stolen when they are with you on the street.
 Your day bag is at high risk.
 I find my hotel room is the safest place to leave my passport, laptop, and so on.
 I wouldn’t leave valuables out in the open in my room—I just tuck things away out of sight…